juniperalcorn/data-structures-practice/README.md

 ### Binary Search Trees
 Each node can have at most 2 children, and data is sorted.
 If we take any node on the tree, any child node to the left is smaller, any child node to the right is larger.

+In general, the Big O for insertion or searching in a binary search tree is O(log n).